 We are actively working to reduce our environmental footprint and meaningfully support our global communities, while seeking to transform our industry.
 Drawing on our heritage of exploration and guided by our purpose, we are pushing boundaries, setting leading standards and pioneering innovative solutions to create real system change.

 Our Responsibility team of more than 30 in-house sustainability experts has been working on our environmental and social programmes for more than 15 years.
 The ambitious targets that underpin our mission are set out in our latest five-year Responsibility agenda through 2022.

 We are on track to achieve 100% renewable electricity, a carbon neutral footprint across our own operational energy use, and for every luxury product we offer our customers to have more than one positive environmental or social attribute.

-Expanding on our existing goals, we are transitioning towards a Net-Zero future and ensuring that we consciously craft our collections.
+Expanding on our existing goals, we are transitioning towards a Climate Positive future and ensuring that we consciously craft our collections.

 Industry-leading climate change initiatives